 - Who made this work of art?
 Not just the artist's name, but also the personality behind it.
 This can be fun!

 - Why was this work of art made?
 While divine inspiration alone can be motivation to create, usually a work of art stems from some kind of story.
 Find this story – it's more than likely fascinating.

 If you're interested in understanding the movements that shape art history, there are some stellar resources available.
-Ernst Gombrich’s esteemed book The Story of Art for example offers a concise, accessible and accurate handbook.
+Will Gompertz' engaging book What are you looking at?
+150 years of modern art in the blink of an eye, for example, offers a concise, accessible and accurate handbook.
 Tate Modern and The Art Story also offer online summaries of art historical movements.